vishapoberon/compiler/ReadMe.md

 Since 'make full' will install the compiler and libraries, it needs root (unix) or administrator (windows) privileges.

+##### PATH environment variable

-Then set your path to the installed compiler binary location as reported by make full, e.g.
+Set your path to the installed compiler binary location as reported by make full, e.g.

 | System    | Set path                               |